Developers-Collective/LHCompressor/README.md

 # LH Compressor
-A command line tool to compress file to the LH format found in several Wii Games.
+A command line tool to compress files to the LH (LZ + Huffman) format found in several Wii Games, written in C.

 ## Usage